antondc/data-structures-and-algorithms/src/algorithms/01_sorting/02_bubble_sort/bubble_sort.md

 ```
 BUBBLE_SORT(A):
-    n = length of A
-    repeat (n - 1) times:
+  repeat:
-        swapped = false
+    swapped ← false

-        for i from 0 to n - 2:
+    for i from 0 to length of A - 1:
       if A[i] > A[i + 1]:
         swap A[i] and A[i + 1]
-                swapped = true
+        swapped ← true

     if not swapped:
       break
 ```

 ## Explanation

 Bubble Sort works by making multiple passes through the array:

-1. In each pass, adjacent elements are compared and swapped if they are out of order.
+- In each pass, the current item and its next adjacent element are compared and swapped if they are out of order.
-2. The largest element "bubbles up" to its correct position at the end.
+- The largest element "bubbles up" to its correct position at the end.
-3. The process repeats for the remaining unsorted portion of the array.
+- The process repeats for the remaining unsorted portion of the array.
-4. If no swaps occur in a pass, the array is already sorted, and the algorithm terminates early.
+- If no swaps occur in a pass, the array is already sorted, and the algorithm terminates early.

 Time complexity: